Microwave Crisp (Chip) Maker

 It comes with a nifty little potato slicer for slicing your potatoes.

-The above picture is 1 tiny potato sliced up.
+The above picture is a 150g potato sliced up (skin left off).
 Which I felt was more than enough for a tasty low fat snack.

-These do need to be synned though, especially when used as a snack, as they are easy to over consume.
-You syn them as you would a potato on an Original day.
+These do need to be synned though, especially when used as a snack, because they are classed as what is called a tweak by Slimming World.

 Now onto the directions (just incase anyone does buy one): Once you have sliced your potato (and I do recommend using a small size potato, as otherwise the slices will be to big for the tray).
 Lay the slices out on some kitchen paper or similar and add your seasoning.
-I used some sea salt for these ones, but you could try spicy seasoning etc.
+I used some sea salt for these ones, but you could try various other season mixes.

 Once you take them out of the microwave, I recommend removing them from the holder straight away and placing them in your bowl to cool down, as otherwise they will stick together.